pmean/build-website/text/pending/generative-ai-for-statistics.md

 ## NotebookLM

-NoteboolLM lets you can use the methods of large language models on resources of your own choosing.
+NotebookLM lets you can use the methods of large language models on resources of your own choosing.

 ## Gemini